 “It is important for executives to embrace the high-risk nature of drug development and seek to test their candidate’s potential early on through well-designed killer experiments,” said Ateh.

 “Failure is just more painful and expensive the later it happens,” added Johnson.
 “Try to kill your product or technology in time, it’s the best way to ensure its fitness for the long haul ahead.”

-To make it easier to know when it’s time to kill a product, it’s important to create a plan.
-“Conceive a development plan with scenarios easy to understand to align expectations of financial supporters, with periodic go-no go decisions of whether to continue or write-off an asset,” advised Negroni.
+To make it easier to know when it’s time to kill a product, it’s important to plan for it.
+“Conceive a development plan with scenarios that are easy to understand to align expectations of financial supporters, with periodic go/no go decisions of whether to continue or write off an asset,” advised Negroni.

 Such a plan also ensures that milestones are delivered consistently and rapidly, which is also essential to please investors and keep an advantage over competitors.
-In young biotech startups that can be a problem, as often the scientific team is not focused on pushing a project forward but instead getting stuck into detailed research that is unlikely to provide strong evidence and that might not be essential to move forward.
+Securing these milestones can be a challenge for biotech startups, as often the scientific team is not focused enough on pushing a project forward but instead getting stuck into detailed research that is unlikely to provide strong evidence and that might not be essential to move forward.

 5. Not taking risks

-While there should be a plan carefully laid out, biotech is a very unpredictable business.
+While there should be a plan carefully laid out, a biotech startup is a very unpredictable business.
 A company needs to be ready to take calculated risks in order to survive difficult times.

 Valerio believes that a team that is not able to take bold decisions and stand by them is destined to fail.
 When two different courses are possible, compromising and taking neither of them is not the right choice.

 “Success is rare and hence, almost by definition, it comes from outliers who make outlier-type decisions.
 Failure lurks when the modus operandi of a team is to settle on a compromise rather than making bold choices.
 Regression to the mean is the enemy of success.”